mcneel/developer.rhino3d.com/README.md

 **IMPORTANT:** The site is branch-aware and automatically deployed by [Travis CI](https://travis-ci.org/mcneel/developer-rhino3d-com). **DO NOT PUSH TO THE `gh-pages` BRANCH!**

+The current (_stable_) version Rhino is defined in the `stable:` field in the `_config.yml` file.
+The `n` branch that corresponds to the stable release is built and deployed to http://developer.rhino3d.com.

-The `master` branch represents the current (_stable_) version of the site.
-Changes to the `master` branch will be built by Travis and deployed to http://developer.rhino3d.com.
-Other branches can be defined in `_config.yml` (under `version_branches`) and will be built and deployed into a subpath with the same name.
-For example, if you push to the `wip` branch (representing RhinoWIP) then this site will be deployed to http://developer.rhino3d.com/wip.
+The `master` branch represents the WIP version of the site.
+Changes to the `master` branch will be built by Travis and deployed to http://developer.rhino3d.com/wip.

+Branches are defined in `_config.yml` (under `version_branches`) and will be built and deployed into a subpath with the same name; for example: the `5` branch is built and deployed to http://developer.rhino3d.com/5.

 ### macOS